Battle of Shiloh: Afternoon fighting

 Buell attacked again shortly after noon.
 In about two hours, Nelson and Crittenden reached the Hamburg-Purdy Road.
 Further west, McCook advanced westward on the Corinth-Pittsburg Landing Road, which caused a gap with Crittenden.
 The gap was filled by brigades from Grant's army that had been held in reserve.
 The Confederate army had held off Buell's fresh troops for a total of six hours, but their resistance was close to ending.

 On Grant's side of the battlefield, Sherman and McClernand were stopped at noon when Cheatham's Confederate division attacked east of the crossroads and north of Water Oaks Pond.
 The two Union divisions were driven north about 300 yd.
 Despite light opposition at his front, Lew Wallace put his division in a defensive position, and did not resume the offensive until Sherman and McClernand had pushed back Cheatham's attackers.
 Bragg formed another line by Water Oaks Pond, and a two–hour fight ensued with Beauregard personally leading various Confederate units.

 McCook's westward advance (instead of south), which began at 1:30 pm, meant that Bragg had Lew Wallace, Sherman, and McClernand on his front—and McCook on his right flank.
 After Bragg fell back south of the Hamburg-Purdy Road, Beauregard counterattacked using a force that was mostly Wood's brigade.
-Near Water Oaks Pond, this force pushed McCook back until McCook regrouped and repulsed the attackers.
+Near Water Oaks Pond, this force pushed McCook back until McCook regrouped and repelled the attackers.
 Soon Beauregard and Bragg were forced back, and Union troops crossed the Hamburg-Purdy Road at 2:30 pm.

 Beauregard withdraws

 All morning, Beauregard hoped that the arrival of 20,000 men under the command of Brigadier General Earl Van Dorn would change the battle momentum back to favoring the Confederates.
 He was eventually notified that Van Dorn was still far away, so preparations for a withdrawal to Corinth began about 1:00 pm.
-At about 2:00 pm, Breckenridge began forming his corps into a rear guard position near Shiloh Church.
+At about 2:00 pm, Breckinridge began forming his corps into a rear guard position near Shiloh Church.
 Confederate batteries around Shiloh Church began a bombardment campaign to deceive the Union soldiers into thinking the Confederate army was still present.
 Around 3:30 pm, the last of the Confederate artillery was hauled away toward Corinth.

 Grant and Buell did not pursue the Confederate army, and have been criticized for their decisions.
 One historian called this the "final Federal Blunder", and believed that Lew Wallace's fresh division should have been sent in pursuit.
 It started to rain at 6:30 pm, and the rain turned to hail as the temperature dropped.
 The battle was over with a huge number of casualties on both sides.